Navid200/xDrip/docs/dev/AndroidStudio.md

 ## Android Studio
 [xDrip](../../) >> [Development](./dev.md) >> Android Studio

-We are currently using Android Studio Giraffe.
+We are currently using Android Studio Panda.
 Go to [archives](https://developer.android.com/studio/archive)
 Agree to the terms.
-Choose: Android Studio Giraffe | 2022.3.1 Patch 3 November 7, 2023.
+Choose: Android Studio Panda | 2022.3.1 Patch 3 November 7, 2023.
 Download the installer depending on your operating system.
 <br/>